avapolzin/X-rayLCs/README.md

 sum_class(time, lum, tunits = u.s, k = 2.132)
 ```

+There are some other arguments that are meant to allow further customization of the pre-trained models -- `verbose = True` (the default) has the classifier output all possible classes + assigned probabilities (`skip_zero = True` to only show classes with non-zero probabilities) and `full = True` will use the classifier trained on **all** of the available light curves rather than a subset.

 <!--- For those who want to try other hyperparameters, metrics, or classifiers, we include a convenience function to break up the training set, so that classes with a paucity of observations (like SBOs or FRBs) are included in the training set. `split` has two arguments -- a dataframe, which should be formatted like the one in lcs.pkl (default is lcs.pkl here) and minlen, which sets the minimum length of the included light curves.
 If the model is for time-series classification, then we *strongly recommend* setting minlen ≥ 2.